Revolutionary Innovations in Agriculture

 Hydroponics and greenhouse farming

 The revolutionary company Desert Agriculture, https://www.aljoaib.com/ is solving the desert kingdom’s food security challenge through innovative, sustainable hydroponics systems for food production.
 Designed specifically for the desert climate, hydroponics system design and technology empowers local farmers by providing them with sustainable year-round crops and offers free consulting.
-As a subsidiary of Aljoaib Holdings, draws on nearly 25 years experience in the agriculture industry to bring you the latest technology to evolve with the needs of Saudi farmers.
+As a subsidiary of Aljoaib Holdings, it draws on nearly 25 years of experience in the agriculture industry to bring you the latest technology to evolve with the needs of Saudi farmers.

 A prototype field is Todhia Arable Farm.
 The commercial farm covers almost 70 sq.km of the Arabian Desert in the Al-Kharj region, located 77 km south of Saudi Arabia’s capital city, Riyadh.
 The green circles are the farm’s agricultural fields.
 During the year-round growing season, crops rotated through the fields include alfalfa, Rhodes grass, barley, wheat, and corn.
 Each field is irrigated with a center-pivot sprinkler system.
 Rainfall amounts in the arid environment fall far short of the water needed to feed the system, so farmers tap into deep aquifers and pump water from up to 1,000 meters (3,300 feet) below the surface.